Wondering what do you pack for London and UK in general?

-Yes that has happened here a few times before, which is why the weather is so unpredictable.
+Yes that has happened on occasion here, and will happen again, which is why the weather is so unpredictable.

 As someone born and bred in the UK, I’m all too familiar with this strangeness and know full-well what you need to wear to be prepared for the ever-changing weather.